 We’re thoroughly interested in any mobile related news — whether it’s text related, a mobile application, mobile service or hardware.
 If you’re a start-up or small company operating in the mobile industry, we have a soft spot just for you — we’ll do our best to profile you and get the word out about what you’re doing.

 Public relations professional?
 Relax — we’re PR friendly.
-Send us your release, or if you like, drop us a note or knock over an instant message to Ewan and introduce yourself.
+Send us your release, or if you like, drop a note to Ewan or Emma and introduce yourself.
 We respect embargoes — please clearly mark them.
 Do remember that we generally operate on a London timeline.